-Postgraduate Structural Engineering Personal Statement
+Postgraduate Structural Engineering Personal Statement Example

 A simple bridge truss was the first structure I ever analyzed.
 The simple combination of beams that could hold cars, trains, and trucks over long spans of water fascinated me.

 Knowing that the professor, Mr. John Doe, was a tough teacher, I asked him for the textbook so I could study and get ready for the class over the summer.
 Just arrived from Belize, I was determined to succeed.
 In class we learned about forces on simple members and then we put the members together to form a simple truss.